Tagline: If you’ve been thinking about plastic surgery, Dr Devine would like to change your mind.

 After diving through a windowpane in the dead of night and disturbing absolutely no one, Gregg goes straight to the sheriff, who in typical horror fashion dismisses everything the poor lad throws at him.
 Spending a night in the slammer, our clean-cut hero harbours hopes that some late night detective work might clear his name, but when the sheriff returns with news of a missing cop, Gregg soon graduates from petty drunk to suspected murderer.
 His only hope of evading the ‘hot seat’ lies in their fruitless investigation of the suburban horror house, but fortunately for Gregg there is a shed nearby, and after slipping the sheriff’s grasp he manages to hide in it, totally bamboozling the number one cop in town.

-There is a fun concept at play here that should have been so much more, particularly as a commentary on the extremes of cosmetic surgery and the lengths some of us will sink to in order to maintain the gift of youth.
+This is something of a shame because there is a fun concept at play here that should have been so much more, particularly as a commentary on the extremes of cosmetic surgery and the lengths some of us will go to maintain the gift of youth.
 In the end, it fails quite dramatically.
-This is no doubt due to The Immortalizer‘s minuscule budget, but the whole affair is haphazard and ineptly staged, with lifeless sets that border on the moribund.
-It also lacks the bite of similarly cheapo attempts at social satire, such as Brian Yuzna’s polymorphous attack on the Reagan ’80s Society and Stuart Gordon’s Lovecraftian cult classic Re-Animator—resourceful movies that made the most of their meagre outlays.
+This is no doubt due to the film’s monetary restrictions, but the whole affair is haphazard and ineptly staged, with lifeless sets that border on the moribund.
+It also lacks the bite of similarly cheapo attempts at social satire, such as Brian Yuzna’s polymorphous attack on the Reagan ’80s Society and Stuart Gordon’s Lovecraftian cult classic Re-Animator — resourceful movies that made the most of their meagre outlays.
 But low-budget and bargain basement are on different sides of the same galaxy, and this one fell headlong into the creative void.

 Ostensibly dead having had his guts splattered against a wall with a shotgun, mutant hero Darrell returns to save his friends from the conniving Dr Price, picking him up and stuffing his body into a giant garbage disposal.